sebbdk/onewayup/readme.md

 	- Duckface - "i dont wanna live in this galaxy anymore!"
  * Add parralax universe
 	- Duckface - "i dont wanna live in this uni.. oh fuckit.. *die*"

- * Quote "i don't wanna live on this planet anymore" when starting game
-	- show a image related to this meem on one of the buildings presented as a "add"